 - " All patients with severe physical or psychological injuries.

-- All Children: All for medico legal and general care assessment after initiation of PEP as outlined above at PHC.
+- All Children for medico legal and general care assessment after initiation of PEP as outlined above at PHC.

-If uncertain, phone Childline 0800055555
+- If uncertain, phone Childline 0800055555

+- Pregnant rape victims.

 - Adults with:

-- " Active bleeding " Multiple injuries
+- i.
+Active bleeding ii.
+Multiple injuries

-- " Abdominal pain

-" History of the use of a foreign object
+- iii.
+Abdominal pain iv.
+History of the use of a foreign object